 \subsection{The effects of binaries without collisions}

-as a function of the steady state injection rate, $\eta_b$.
+Figure \ref{fig:TDE+EMRIs_bin_NOcol} presents the results of the simulations when collisions are ignored, in terms of the steady-state values of $\mathcal{R}_{TDE}$ and $\mathcal{R}_{EMRI}$, as a function of the steady-state injection rate, $\eta_b$.
 Again, we clarify that $\eta_b$ is itself a result of the simulation, which we fine tune (by trial and error) by setting the parameter $p_b$.

 We find that inclusion of injected stars from disrupted binaries increases both the TDE rate and the EMRI rate.
 The results are consistent with those of \cite{SariFragione2019}.
-Given the small initial periapsis and high eccentricities, injected stars have much larger probability (compared to stars that enter the cusp at $R_h$) to be scattered into orbits that terminate in destruction at $R_T$ (see \citet{Bromleyetal2012}).
-Numerically, We find that about $70\%$ of the stars which were injected over the second half of the simulation were destroyed, in very good agreement with the analytical estimate of \cite{FragioneSari2018}.
+Given the small initial periapses and high eccentricities, injected stars have a much larger probability (compared to stars that enter the cusp at $R_h$) to be scattered into orbits that terminate in destruction at $R_T$ (see \citet{Bromleyetal2012}).
+Numerically, we find that about $70\%$ of the stars which were injected over the second half of the simulation were destroyed, in very good agreement with the analytical estimate of \cite{FragioneSari2018}.
 The majority of injected stars are destroyed as TDEs, but a significant minority inspiral to $R_T$ through the EMRI channel, either because they are initially injected into a combination of $(r,r_p)$ for which GW emission leads to an EMRI, or because they are quickly scattered into such a combination.
-Hence, both the $\mathcal{R}_{TDE}$ and $\mathcal{R}_{EMRI}$ are enhanced by an addition of order $\eta_b$, which for the latter can result in an increase of over an order of magnitude in comparison to the case of no binary disruptions.
-In particular, setting $p_b=0.81$ yields a corresponding injection rate of $\eta_b\approx 10^{-5}\invyr$, and results in steady state rates of $\mathcal{R}_{TDE}\approx 9\times 10^{-6}\invyr$ and $\mathcal{R}_{EMRI}\approx 3\times 10^{-6}\invyr$.
+Hence, both $\mathcal{R}_{TDE}$ and $\mathcal{R}_{EMRI}$ are enhanced by an addition of order $\eta_b$, which for the latter can result in an increase of over an order of magnitude in comparison to the case of no binary disruptions.
+In particular, setting $p_b=0.81$ yields a corresponding injection rate of $\eta_b\approx 10^{-5}\invyr$, and results in steady state-rates of $\mathcal{R}_{TDE}\approx 9\times 10^{-6}\invyr$ and $\mathcal{R}_{EMRI}\approx 3\times 10^{-6}\invyr$.